grahamcarman/docs/astro/develop-project.md

 1. Optional.
 Copy and save any existing build steps in your `Dockerfile`.

-2. Add `openssh-client` and `git` to your `packages.txt` file.
+2. Add the following to your `packages.txt` file:

+    ```bash
+    openssh-client
+    git
+    ```

 3. In your Dockerfile, add the following instructions:

     ```docker
+    USER root
     RUN mkdir -p -m 0700 ~/.ssh && \
         echo "github.com ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOMqqnkVzrm0SdG6UOoqKLsabgH5C9okWi0dh2l9GKJl" >> ~/.ssh/known_hosts

     COPY private-requirements.txt .
     RUN --mount=type=ssh,id=github pip install --no-cache-dir --requirement private-requirements.txt
+    USER astro

     ENV PATH="/home/astro/.local/bin:$PATH"
     ```

     In order, these instructions:

+    - Switch to `root` user for SSH setup and installation from private repo
     - Add the fingerprint for GitHub to `known_hosts`
     - Copy your `private-requirements.txt` file into the image
     - Install Python-level packages from your private repository as specified in your `private-requirements.txt` file.
 This securely mounts your SSH key at build time, ensuring that the key itself is not stored in the resulting Docker image filesystem or metadata.
+    - Switch back to `astro` user
     - Add the user bin directory to `PATH`

   :::info

+  See GitHub's documentation for all available [SSH key fingerprints](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints).

   If your repository isn't hosted on GitHub, replace the fingerprint with one from where the package is hosted.
 Use `ssh-keyscan` to generate the fingerprint.

   :::